-Languages in which application information materials are available a) Indicate the languages in which application information materials are available.
+Languages in which application information materials are available a) Indicate the languages in which application information materials were available in the reporting year.

 Language Yes/No

 English Yes

 French No

-Other (please specify) None.
+Other (please specify) None

-b) Paid staff employed by your organization
+Paid staff employed by your organization

-In the table below, enter the number of paid staff employed by your organization in the categories shown, on December 31 of the reporting year.
+b) In the table below, enter the number of paid staff employed by your organization in the categories shown, on December 31 of the reporting year.

 When providing information for each of the categories in this section, you may want to use decimals if you count your staff using half units.
-For example, 1 full-time employer and 1 part-time employee might be equivalent to 1.5 employees.
+For example, 1 full-time employee and 1 part-time employee might be equivalent to 1.5 employees.